longfangsong/mini-kv/readme.md

 A demo key-value database.

-## Design (Not Implemented yet)
+## Design (Current, may change later)

 ### Server

 The server stores the data in a plain `HashMap<Key, Value>`.

-Also writes into a log file for each operation.
+Also writes into a log file for each write operation.

 ### Client

 The client visit the server via grpc.

+The client in this repo is a redis-cli-like tool to visit the data on the server.

+Use the grpc interface in programs.